TheHarishAravind/7515QCA-Assessment2/index.md

 This video that details how to use the MicroBit Radio functionality to create a remote control for a MicroBit controlled car.
 This explanation helped me understand how to code for the radio functionality.

-3. Dissociable sources of erogeneity in social touch: Imagining and perceiving C-Tactile optimal touch in erogenous zones This paper helped me understand the importance of why neck is an imporatant sensory region. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6108496/
+3. Dissociable sources of erogeneity in social touch: Imagining and perceiving C-Tactile optimal touch in erogenous zones This paper helped me understand the importance of sensory regions in our body. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6108496/

 ### *Brief resource name/description* ###